intel/ThenWhatTree/README.md

 ARGUMENTS: self
 RETURN: True, False

 The ‘is_true’ method is the only element of a ThenWhatTree node that requires user input.
+The 'is_true' methods will raise a 'NotImplementedError' by default when the module is generated.
 The user is required to replace the ‘raise NotImplementedError’ with code that will determine the state of NODE_A and return ‘True’ or ‘False’.
 ```
     from ThenWhatTree import ThenWhatTreeNode
     class NODE_A(ThenWhatTreeNode):